 Article 7 of Part Two of the same Augsburg Confession deals at greater length with the episcopal power.
 It insists that bishops should confine themselves to their ecclesiastical office, and not meddle with civil affairs.
-But the only ecclesiastical office assigned here to bishops is "the power of the keys, which, according to the precept of the Saviour, consists in forgiving and retaining sins, and in administering the sacraments," for, the Confession adds, the power of the keys is exercised only "docendo seu prædicando verbum et porrigendo sacramenta."
+But the only ecclesiastical office assigned here to bishops is "the power of the keys, which, according to the precept of the Saviour, consists in forgiving and retaining sins, and in administering the sacraments," for, the Confession adds, the power of the keys is exercised only "docendo seu predicando verbum et porrigendo sacramenta."
 As to this, we may again remark that the terms used are ambiguous.
 Of course a Catholic Bishop is consecrated "to preach the Word and administer the Sacraments," including those of the Eucharist and Holy Order.
-If the phrase were used by one holding the Catholic doctrine of the Mass and the Sacraments, including that of Holy Order, it could pass as orthodox.
-But even so it would be incomplete, for as the Catholic theologians remark in their answer, "satis aperte dignoscitur, episcopos non solum habere potestatem ministerii verbi Dei, sed etiam potestatem regiminis et coercitivæ correctionis."
+If the phrase were used by one holding the Catholic doctrine of the Mass and the Sacraments. including that of Holy Order, it could pass as orthodox.
+But even so it would be incomplete, for as the Catholic theologians remark in their answer, "satis aperte dignoscitur, episcopos non solum habere potestatem ministerii verbi Dei, sed etiam potestatem regiminis et coercitivas correctionis."
 It would seem that the Catholic theologians did not at this time realise that the ambiguity in the terms used was deliberate, and betrayed a definite heretical conception of the Christian ministry.
 This ought to have been clear from the insinuated denial of the Sacrifice of the Mass, and in any case became perfectly clear in the light of subsequent developments.

 1 J. Ficker, Die Konfutation des Augsburgischen Bekenntnisses, p.
-21. 2 J. Ficker, op. cit., p.
+21. J. Ficker, op. cit., p.
 49.

 It is interesting to note that the Confession uses the same terms of the episcopate as of the simple ministry: both are ministers of the Word and the Sacraments, and there is no clear distinction expressed between them.
 It is also worthy of note that this ministry of preaching and administering sacraments constitutes the exercise of the power of the keys, i.e., the power to forgive and retain sins.
-In all this we undoubtedly find the origin of the phraseology used in the Anglican ordination form, and the subsequent explanations given of it.2 remarks:
+In all this we undoubtedly find the origin of the phraseology used in the Anglican ordination form, and the subsequent explanations given of it.2

-6. In the year following the Augsburg Confession, i.e., in 1531, Melanchthon explained his ideas on the ministry in greater detail in his Apology for the Confession.
-Thus, on article 13 he

-"Our opponents (i.e., the Catholics) understand the priesthood to be, not the ministry of the word and the sacraments to others, but the power to offer sacrifice, as if it were necessary in the New Testament to re-establish the Levitical priesthood charged with sacrificing to obtain the forgiveness of sins.
-We, on the contrary, teach that the sacrifice of Christ dying on the Cross was sufficient for the sins of the whole world, and that there is no need of any other sacrifice for the remission of sins.
-Men are justified simply by the sacrifice of Christ, provided they believe they are redeemed.
-Priests are therefore called, not to sacrifice, as had to be done for the people in the Law, that thereby they might merit for the people the remission of sins, but they are called to preach the Gospel and to administer sacraments to the people.
-We have not another sacerdotium similar to the Levitical. . . .
-But if order is understood of the ministry of the word, we would not object to it being called a sacrament, for this ministry of the word proceeds from a Divine command, Rom. i.
-16, and has great promises, and in this sense one can also call the laying-on of hands a sacrament."
+- 6. In the year following the Augsburg Confession, i.e., in 1531, Melanchthon explained his ideas on the ministry in greater detail in his Apology for the Confession.
+Thus, on article 13 he remarks: - " Our opponents (i.e., the Catholics) understand the priesthood to be, not the ministry of the word and the sacraments to others, but the power to offer sacrifice,3 as if it were necessary in the New Testament to re-establish the Levitical priesthood charged with sacrificing to obtain the forgiveness of sins.
+We, on the contrary, teach that the sacrifice of Christ dying on the Cross was sufficient for the sins of the whole world, and that there is no need of any other

 1 Le Plat, II.

+See p.
+476 and Vol. II.

-2 Note that this makes perfectly clear the unorthodox sense in which the Luther ans were using the phrase "ministry of the word and the sacraments."
+Note that this makes perfectly clear the unorthodox sense in which the Lutherans were using the phrase ministry of the word and the sacraments."